Timeless (The Weeknd and Playboi Carti song)

-"Timeless" is a song by Canadian singer-songwriter the Weeknd and American rapper Playboi Carti.
+"Timeless" is a song by Canadian singer and songwriter the Weeknd and American rapper Playboi Carti.
 It was released on September 27, 2024, through XO and Republic Records as the lead single from the former's sixth studio album, Hurry Up Tomorrow (2025).
 Produced by Pharrell Williams, Mike Dean, Ojivolta, and Jarrod "Twisco" Morgan, the song received generally positive reviews from music critics, and was a commercial success, peaking at number three on the US Billboard Hot 100 and number eight on the Billboard Global 200, and debuted in then reached the top ten in 15 countries.
 The remix, released on May 9, 2025, features American rapper Doechii.

 Background and promotion

 The Weeknd and Playboi Carti first collaborated on the song "Popular" with American singer Madonna, released as part of the now scrapped soundtrack album from The Idol.
 Following the collaboration, the Weeknd went on to praise what he and Carti brought together on the track and during their sessions.
 On August 26, 2024, Carti posted on his Instagram a photo of himself and the Weeknd on FaceTime, teasing at a possible second collaboration.

 On September 7, during his "one night only" concert in São Paulo, Brazil, the Weeknd performed eight tracks off of his then-upcoming album Hurry Up Tomorrow, including a live debut of "Timeless" and a medley of "Fein" by Travis Scott and Carti, as well as the Weeknd's "Until I Bleed Out".
 The concert was followed up by the release of "Dancing in the Flames", which was intended to be the lead single of the Weeknd's then-upcoming album Hurry Up Tomorrow.
 On September 25, The Weeknd shared a social media post with a screenshot from the music video of "Timeless".
 He simultaneously confirmed the song to be released on September 27 as the album's second single.

 Upon the album's release, "Dancing in the Flames" was removed from the track listing of Hurry Up Tomorrow, and "Timeless" was therewith reworked as the project's lead single.
 The single's cover features a man wearing a King Baldwin mask with the title "Timeless" on it.

 It also served as the official theme song for WWE's WrestleMania 41, marking the Weeknd's sixth straight year in a row that his track served as the theme song for the annual event.